-SUBMISS SION APPLICANT HUD USE USE ONLY ONLY 0 Memorandum of Understanding (MOU) for Partnership between Applicant/PHA ٥ Accessible Community Facility - Executed Use Agreement or MOU ٠ Match Agreements - Not less than 25% of grant requested 0 Contract Administrator Signed Statement ٥ Proof of Applicant Nonprofit Status - Copy of Certification of Incorporation or Good Standing from the State . ۵ Certification of Resident Council Board Electio n ٥ List of RAs To Receive Support (CWROs only) ) Physical Improvements (Only for applicants proposing physical improvements)A description of the renovation or conversion budget and timetable for those activitiesA firm commitment of assistance from one or supportive services will be provided for not less completion of renovation, conversion, or repair more sources er s than 2 years fol suring that ۵ Certification of Consistency and Compliance with General SuperNOFA Threshold Requirer nents TAB 2: F rogram Description and Budget 0 Program Activities Description-Narrative · ٥ Your Resident Organization and it's History-Narrative ٥ Chart A: RMBD Grant Staffing -
+SUBMIS SION APPLICANT USE ONLY HUD USE ONLY USE ONL!
+ONLI ۵ Memorandum of Understanding (MOU) for Partnership between Applicant and PHA Vtribe/TDHE 0 Accessible Community Facility - Executed Use Agreement .
+Match Agreements - Not less than 25% of grant requested ٥ Certification of Compliance with 24 CFR Part 8 or Contract Administrator Signed Statement (r ٥ Proof of Applicant Nonprofit Status - Copy of Certification of Incorporation or Good Stand from the State or Copy of IRS 501 (c) design • /TDHEs) ۵ Certification of Resident Council Board Election n a List of RAs To Receive Support and Letters of Support from RAs ٥ Physical Improvements (Only for applicants proposing physical improvements) A description of the renovation or conversion and timetable for those activities.
+A firm commitment of assistance from one or supportive services will be provided for not less of renovation, conversion, or repair activities full more sources en than 2 years foll suring that owing the completion 0 Certification of Consistency and Compliance